-Using ECMWF operational ensemble forecasts, Pantillon et al. (2013) investigated the predictability of a medicane that was preceded by upstream ET.
+Using European Centre for Medium-Range Weather Forecasts (ECMWF) operational ensemble forecasts, Pantillon et al. (2013) investigated the predictability of a medicane that was preceded by upstream ET.
 They found that ensemble members that appropriately forecasted the cyclone track during ET correctly reproduced ridge building and the resulting PV streamer over the Mediterranean, while ridge building was reduced and the PV streamer was absent in the ensemble members that wrongly predicted a southward deflection of the tropical cyclone.
-At the same time, only few of the ensemble members with a PV streamer forecasted a downstream medicane, showing that the predictability of the medicane was still strongly limited, even when the representation of upstream ET was roughly correct and a PV streamer was forecasted.
-This indicates that other synoptic-scale aspects related to the PV streamer, for example uncertainty in its position, shape, or intensity limited the predictability of the medicane (similar to Maier-Gerber et al., 2019 for a tropical transition over the North Atlantic).
-The existence of several 'stages' in cyclone predictability is consistent with the systematic analysis of the predictability of recent medicanes by Di Muzio et al. (2019), which showed that such "forecast jumps" occur at different lead times for different forecast parameters.
-For example, rapid increases in the probability of cyclone occurrence can be found at longer lead times (4-7 days before the mature phase of the medicane) than rapid decreases of the spread of cyclone position (2-5 days) and of the strength of the upper-level warm core (initializations after cyclogenesis).
-While the dynamical link between uncertain upstream ET and uncertainties in the occurrence of Mediterranean cyclones and heavy precipitation is well established, Raveh-Rubin and Flaounas (2017) showed that only a small percentage of the most intense Mediterranean cyclones is preceded by ET in the North Atlantic.
-Therefore current understanding of the role of upstream processes for uncertainties and jumps in the forecasts of intense Mediterranean cyclones in general, and medicanes in particular, is limited.
+At the same time, only a few of the ensemble members with a PV streamer forecasted a downstream medicane, showing that the predictability of the medicane was still strongly limited, even when the representation of upstream ET was roughly correct and a PV streamer was forecasted.
+This indicates that other synoptic-scale aspects related to the PV streamer, for example uncertainty in its position, shape, or intensity, limited the predictability of the medicane (similar to Maier-Gerber et al., 2019, for a tropical transition over the North Atlantic).
+The existence of several "stages" in cyclone predictability is consistent with the systematic analysis of the predictability of recent medicanes by Di Muzio et al. (2019), which showed that such "forecast jumps" occur with different lead times for different forecast parameters.
+For example, rapid increases in the probability of cyclone occurrence can be found with longer lead times (4-7 d before the mature phase of the medicane) than rapid decreases in the spread of cyclone position (2-5 d) and of the strength of the upper-level warm core (initializations after cyclogenesis).
+While the dynamical link between uncertain upstream ET and uncertainties in the occurrence of Mediterranean cyclones and heavy precipitation is well established, Raveh-Rubin and Flaounas (2017) showed that only a small percentage of the most intense Mediterranean cyclones are preceded by ET in the North Atlantic.
+Therefore current understanding of the role of upstream processes in uncertainties and jumps in the forecasts of intense Mediterranean cyclones in general, and of medicanes in particular, is limited.